spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ### PriceProduct module details: reference information

-This article describes technical details of the [PriceProduct](/docs/scos/dev/feature-walkthroughs/{{page.version}}/prices-feature-walkthrough/priceproduct-module-details-reference-information.html) module that are valid since version 2 of the module.
+This document describes technical details of the [PriceProduct](/docs/scos/dev/feature-walkthroughs/{{page.version}}/prices-feature-walkthrough/priceproduct-module-details-reference-information.html) module that are valid since version 2 of the module.

 ## Product